node-red/node-red.github.io/docs/getting-started/installation.md

 ### Install node.js

-Node-RED supports node.js <code>0.10.x</code> and later.
-We recommend the use of node.js LTS.
+We recommend the use of node.js LTS 4.x or 6.x .
+Node-RED no longer supports node.js 0.10.x.

 <div class="doc-callout"><em>Note</em>: Node.js 7.x is under active development and is not recommended
 for a stable base.
-Many 3rd party node packages may not yet fully support Node 6.x and later, especially if they contain a binary component.
+Many 3rd party node packages may not yet fully support Node 7.x and later, especially if they contain a binary component.
 Check with the author of the package if you are not sure.</div>

 You can get the latest Long Term Support (LTS) version of Node <code>4.x</code> from: